hardlianotion/centrica-chess/README.md

-## Centrica Chess Problem
+## Chess Problem
-This program calculates the number of ways a set of chess pieces can be placed on a board of a given size without threatening each other.
+This program has been written for interview.
+The program calculates the number of ways a set of chess pieces can be placed on a board of a given size without threatening each other.
 The pieces can be any quantity of King, Queen, Rook, Bishop, Knight.

 The code is a collection of functions and classes, without a command-line